moaali/webpack-library-boilerplate/README.md

 <br>

 ## Scripts
-`yarn build` produces production version of your library under the lib folder.
+- `yarn build` produces production version of your library under the lib folder.
-`yarn dev` produces development version of your library and runs a watcher.
+- `yarn dev` produces development version of your library and runs a watcher.

 <br>

-## Scripts
-`yarn build` produces production version of your library under the lib folder.
-`yarn dev` produces development version of your library and runs a watcher.

 <br>